 [Regulation 31 amended in Gazette 20 Jun 1997 p.
 2840-1.]

-32. Amounts which may be excluded in calculation of budget deficiency — s.
-6.2(3)
+32. Amounts which may be excluded when calculating budget deficiency (Act s.
+6.2(3))

 A local government may exclude from the calculation of the budget deficiency —

-(a) money borrowed or to be borrowed, to the extent that it is proposed in the annual budget to remain unspent at the end of the financial year;
+(a) money borrowed or to be borrowed, to the extent that it is proposed in the annual budget to remain unspent at the end of the financial year; and